 - More expensive overall than Point or Spot Lights with the dominant cost being incurred when movable and casting shadows.
 Shadowing generally has the same cost.

 - Stationary Light mobility or Non-Shadow Casting lights can be double the cost with cost scaling depending on the platform being used.
 If you’re using Static Lights, the cost is free.

 Create compelling spectating experiences for mixed reality applications using the new Mixed Reality Capture functionality, which makes it easy to composite real players into a virtual play space!

-While feature support is in early access, we’re looking forward to getting feedback as we continue to improve the system.
+While feature support is in beta, we’re looking forward to getting feedback as we continue to improve the system.
 More information about Mixed Reality Capture setup can be found in the Mixed Reality Development documentation.